Equine and Camelid Castration

 Who – You need an assistant to help with anesthesia, recumbency and helping with any needed supplies during the procedure.
 The owner is not ideal.

-What – Bring drugs, supplies for scrubbing and restraint and a surgery pack (emasculator, scalpel, hemostats, carmalts) and extras.
+What – Bring drugs (xylazine/ketamine + others you like to add in), supplies for scrubbing and restraint and a surgery pack (emasculator, scalpel, hemostats, carmalts) and extras.
 Bring suture material even if you don’t plan to use it.
 Drugs should include anesthesia, lidocaine, an NSAID, an antibiotic and tetanus toxoid.

 When – Anytime typically works as long as everyone is healthy.
 We don’t routinely hold horses off feed for castration.